NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/the-brass-dwarf.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "the-brass-dwarf"
 aliases: "The Brass Dwarf"
 source: "Pathfinder #190: The Choosing"
 pg: ""
-rarity: ""
+rarity: "Unique"
 trait01: "artifact"
 trait02: "harrow-court"
 trait03: "invested"
 trait04: "magical"
-trait05: "unique"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "carried"
 license: "ORC"
 identify:
-description: "**Suit** Shield (Con)  **Alignment** lawful neutral  * * *  _The Brass Dwarf_ represents invulnerability.
+description: "**Suit** Shield (Con)  **Alignment** lawful neutral  * * *  _The Brass
+  Dwarf_ represents invulnerability.
 When you invest _The Brass Dwarf_, you gain resistance to fire equal to your level.  **Activate** `pf2:1` envision  **Frequency** once per hour  * * *  **Effect** Choose acid, cold, electricity, fire, mental, poison, or sonic.
 You can't choose the damage type for which _The Brass Dwarf_ currently gives you resistance.
 You gain resistance to the damage you chose equal to your level, and you lose the prior resistance that _The Brass Dwarf_ gave you.
 For 1 minute, you gain weakness equal to half your level to the damage type of the prior resistance.  [[Equipment Effects/Effect_ Brass Dwarf Weakness|Effect: Brass Dwarf Weakness]]"
 powerTitle1:
 actionEconomy1:
 type1: